A guide to Ait ben haddou-morocco

 10 Incredible things to do in Marrakech, Morocco's energetic city

 A visit to Morocco isn’t complete without staying in Marrakech for a few days.
 The medina of the red city charms almost every traveller with her beautiful chaos while staying in a riad eases their body and mind.
-The combination of those two aspects make Marrakech a delight to visit and we haven’t even spoken about the stunning tourist attractions and restaurant scene.
+The combination of those two aspects makes Marrakech a delight to visit and we haven’t even spoken about the stunning tourist attractions and restaurant scene.

-We carefully selected some of the best things to do in Marrakech and crafted them into this handy guide.
+I’d carefully selected some of the best things to do in Marrakech and crafted them into this handy guide.

 If you choose to use any of the links on this page, I may receive a small commission at no extra cost to you.
 By using these links, you’ll have a direct impact on WTSW and my ability to continue to create free insightful travel content for you.
 If you find any of my tips useful, you can support me by buying a virtual coffee here.